Mills sharp, Bote has 2 RBIs as Cubs beat Reds 3-0

-CHICAGO (AP) — Alec Mills pitched six sharp innings, David Bote drove in two runs and the Chicago Cubs beat the Cincinnati Reds 3-0 on Tuesday night.
+Mills pitched six sharp innings and David Bote drove in two runs, leading the Cubs to a 3-0 victory over the Cincinnati Reds.

 Taking the mound on a wet, windy and cool night at Wrigley Field, Mills (4-3) permitted four hits, struck out six and walked three in his first win since Aug.
 24. The right-hander went 1-3 with a 7.66 ERA in his previous five starts for the NL Central leaders.